Alienmario/smartdm-redux/README.md

 SmartDM.Add(...) is the main entry point and likely all you'll need.
 To enable debugging, add "#define SMARTDM_DEBUG" before this include.
 Useful debug command: dumpstringtables
+Note that all filenames will be turned lowercase before adding to downloads table.
+You should always keep all your custom content lower-cased to avoid issues (esp. with linux clients)

 Usually linux servers will not ship with shaders, prohibiting automatic detection of shader parameters needed to resolve .vmt material files.